-(6) Transportation Development Act Compliance Requirements
+Note 6: Transportation Development Act Compliance Requirements a.
+Section 6634

 The Transportation Development Act Local Transportation Fund is subject to the provisions pursuant to Section 6634 of the California Code of Regulation and Section 99268.5(c) of the Public Utilities Code.